ricsinaruto/MEG-transfer-decoding/README.md

 # MEG-transfer-decoding

-For each run modify *args.py* to specify parameters and behavior, then run *training.py* which contains the main experimental pipeline:
+For each run modify *args.py* to specify parameters and behavior, then run *launch.py* which calls *training.py* which contains the main experimental pipeline:
 ```
-python training.py
+python launch.py
 ```

 Model and dataset classes can be found in the other appropiately named files.